yuanchun-li/yuanchun-li.github.io/_pages/about.md

 I am a Assistant Researcher at the [Institute for AI Industry Research (AIR)](http://air.tsinghua.edu.cn/), [Tsinghua University](https://www.tsinghua.edu.cn/en/index.htm).
 I received a Ph.D. degree and a Bachelor's degree in Computer Science, both from [Peking University](https://cs.pku.edu.cn/English/Home.htm).
 I had also worked as a Visiting PhD Student at [Carnegie Mellon University](https://hcii.cmu.edu/).
 Before joining AIR, I was a Senior Researcher in the [Systems Research Group](https://www.microsoft.com/en-us/research/group/systems-and-networking-research-group-asia/) at [Microsoft Research Asia (MSRA)](https://www.msra.cn/).

-My research interests can be summarized as **intelligent systems software**, which includes the following two aspects:
+My current research interests can be summarized as **Edge AI**, which includes the following two aspects:
-- **Systems and software supports for AI** - Building systems and tools to improve AI, including its reliability, privacy, and efficiency.
-- **AI for fundamental software and systems** - Revolutionalizing today's systems and software with AI, such as program synthesis, automated testing, and self-organized systems.
+- **Edge AI Efficiency** - Building systems to improve the efficiency of AI models, or designing AI models that can run efficiently at the edge.
+- **Edge AI Reliability** - Improving the reliability of AI models deployed at the edge, by making them more robust, generalizable, and privacy-preserving.

-I’ve published more than 20 research papers in premier venues such as ICSE, FSE, ISSTA, SIGIR, UbiComp, and MobiCom, including a best paper nomination in UbiComp 2016 and a best paper in IS-EUD 2017.
+I’ve published more than 20 research papers in premier venues such as ICSE, FSE, ISSTA, SIGIR, UbiComp, MobiCom, and ICLR, including a best paper nomination in UbiComp 2016 and a best paper in IS-EUD 2017.
 Some of the papers have become popular open-source tools ([DroidBot](https://github.com/honeynet/droidbot/), [PrivacyStreams](https://github.com/PrivacyStreams/), [Humanoid](https://github.com/yzygitzh/Humanoid), etc.) in the area.

 <p style="border-radius: 5px; border:5px; border-style:solid; border-color:#841E46; padding: 1em; background-color: #841E46; color: #FFFFFF">Our team is recruiting PostDocs, PhD students, engineers, and interns.
-Please feel free to contact me if you find our research interesting.</p>
+Please feel free to contact me if you are interested.</p>

 ## News

+- 📢 **2022/03** -- Our paper "Representational Continuity for Unsupervised Continual Learning" got accepted to ICLR 2022 (Oral presentation)!
 - 📢 **2021/12** -- Our paper "ReMoS: Reducing Defect Inheritance in Transfer Learning via Relevant Model Slicing" is accepted to ICSE 2022.
 It discusses the defect inheritance problem during transfer learning.
 I believe the security of pretrained models is an important problem since pretraining is increaingly popular.
 - 📢 **2021/11** -- I recently left MSRA and joined the Institute for AI Industry Research (AIR) at Tsinghua University as a Research Assistant Professor.
 Many thanks to my mentors and colleagues at MSRA.